vikassharma-3/alessia-thesubdomainfinder/README.md

 ./require.sh<br>
 Note: <br>
 1.First you need to run the require.sh for installing the requirements if missing.<br>
-2.You can put "Cobra.sh" in home/root directory for better experience.<br>
+2.You can put "alessia.sh" in home/root directory for better experience.<br>

 Usage:<br>
 ./alessia.sh <br>